mani-shailesh/satimage/README.md

 1. Predict, using a multi-task fully convolutional deep neural network, three developmental parameters - the main material of the roof, source of lighting and source of drinking water - from satellite imagery.
 2. Predict, using a simple four-layer fully-connected neural network, the income levels (a direct indicator of poverty) using the predicted developmental parameter outputs of the first model.

+#### Data

+We obtained the Census of India (2011) data from these websites:

+1. Primary Census Abstract Data Tables: http://censusindia.gov.in/pca/pcadata/pca.html
+2. Percentage of Households to Total Households by Amenities and Assets: http://www.censusindia.gov.in/2011census/HLO/HL_PCA/Houselisting-housing-HLPCA.html
+3. Socio-Economic and Caste Census: http://www.secc.gov.in/statewiseEmploymentAndIncomeReport?reportType=Employment%20and%20Income

+We utilized Google's Geocoding API (https://developers.google.com/maps/documentation/geocoding/) to obtain coordinates of the center of a region from its address in the census data.

+Further, we used Google Static Maps API (https://developers.google.com/maps/documentation/static-maps/) to extract 1920x1920 satellite images for the villages at the "16" zoom level.

+We provide a small subset of our dataset in this repository to test both models. (**Todo**)

 #### Filters